datavisyn/agency-jekyll-theme/_platform/TargetDiscoveryPlatform.md

   url: https://ordino-daily.caleydoapp.org
 images:
 features:
-  - header: Sharing and Reproducibility
+  - header: Data Sources
-    text: "Analysis tracking is where Ordino shines: refine histories and use them to revisit an analysis or share it with colleagues."
+    text: Load data from in-house databases, upload data from files, or use public datasets such as TCGA and CCLE.
+Applications based on the TDP can also be extended to use custom data sources.
-    iconClass: users
+    iconClass: database
-  - header: Identifier Mapping
+  - header: ID Mapping and Annotations
-    text: Resolve mappings between various identifiers and annotations (Ensembl, gene symbols, and others).
+    text: Flexible mapping mechanism that resolves multi-mappings between various annotations (Ensembl, Gene Symbol, etc.).
     iconClass: share-alt
   - header: Extensibility
-    text: The platform can be extended using a flexible plugin mechanism.
-Possible extensions can be additional visualizations, data providers, and scoring capabilities.
+    text: The base platform can be extended using a flexible plugin mechanism.
+Possible extensions include  specialized visualizations, data providers and scoring capabilities.
     iconClass: cubes
-  - header: Data Sources
+  - header: Sharing and Reproducibility
-    text: Load data from in-house databases, public datasets such as TCGA and CCLE, or from files.
-We also provide custom solutions to handle your own data sources.
+    text: Provenance tracking is where the TDP shines.
+User can share a state with colleagues via a URL, making collaboration seamless.
+They can also jump back to any state of a previous analysis, to reproduce findings or to continue the analysis.
-    iconClass: database
+    iconClass: users
 ---

 ### Target Discovery Platform

-Our Target Discovery Platform (TDP) is designed to build web-based applications for the visual data analysis process.
-It provides a plugin and extension mechanism to extend its core capabilities and build rich applications that suit all needs.
-Futhermore it offers provenance tracking for reproducibility, such that applications building on the TDP support this tracking user actions, too.
-The TDP also provides a mapping mechanism between different identifiers of the same entities (e.g. Ensembl IDs and Gene Symbols) such that mappings between them can easily be resolved.
+The Target Discovery Platform (TDP) is a platform designed to build web-based solutions for drug target discovery and further biomedical R&D applications.
+The platform provides a plugin and extension mechanism to extend its core capabilities and build feature-rich applications.
+The built-in provenance tracking technology offers reproducibility for data analysis sessions: all the steps between then start and the result of a session are captured and can be revisited at any time.
+The TDP also provides easy to use mappings between different identifiers so that our tools are compatible with a wide range of datasets.